vitorgsevero/vitorgsevero/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-- 🔭  I’m currently working as a Backend Software Engineer @ HypeFlame.
+- 🔭  I’m currently working as a Backend Software Engineer @ Sicredi.
 I have experience with Java, Spring Boot, Node.js, ExpressJS, ReactJS, Oracle, MongoDB, SQL Server, MySQL Workbench, APIs, Git, Github, CI/CD, Cloud, Jenkins, ElastichSearch and more.
 - 🎓 Graduated in System Analysis and Development.
 - 🌱 I’m currently learning more about Docker, Kubernetes, Cloud configurations, APIs integration and more
 - 📫 How to reach me: https://linktr.ee/vitorgsevero, https://vitorgsevero.github.io/myPortfolio/ or vitorgsevero@gmail.com